Chauvin defense team attempts to put George Floyd’s drug addiction on the stand

 Nelson’s office declined to comment.
 His team has submitted a witness list with more than 15 medical professionals listed as “defense experts” to help build a case that Floyd’s health issues and drug use killed him.

-Jon Zibbell, who studies illicit drug use and public health as a senior scientist at the think tank RTI International, said he agreed with the medical officials who shot down the overdose theory.
+Jon Zibbell, who studies illicit drug use and public health as a senior scientist at the think tank RTI International, said he agreed with the medical officials who disputed the overdose theory.

 He said that swallowing fentanyl in pill form, as Floyd is alleged to have done, is unlikely to cause an overdose and that Floyd had probably built up a tolerance for the drug after years of use.
 People under the influence of opioids, he said, are generally “very relaxed and reasonable” and not prone to violence, he said, citing his own research.